 By baking in enough time for the changes, you can track if you’re making a positive improvement in conversion rate.
 And if you start to see a decline in conversion rate, you have enough time to revert any changes and continue testing.

 Looking For More Black Friday Cyber Monday Tips?

 Human has partnered with Attentive to give you an comprehensive guide on how to use email and SMS marketing together during the holidays.
 Get the guide here: Attentive Holiday Hub

 Preparing Your BFCM 2020 Battle Plan

-While Black Friday and Cyber Monday 2020 might seem distant, preparing as early as possible will give you enough time to test and tweak to get the best results possible when it counts.
+Black Friday and Cyber Monday 2020 is fast approaching and preparing as early as possible will give you enough time to test and tweak to get the best results possible when it counts.

 All the new strategies we tried took months of preparation and testing.
 In doing so, we saw 40% revenue growth compared to the previous year’s Black Friday and Cyber Monday campaigns.

 If you need help creating a Black Friday and Cyber Monday strategy unique to your ecommerce business, Human is here to help!